 Other World Mapper allows creation of regions (linear or curved) that are automatically filled with symbols.
 We included multiple options such as spacing and the fill type.
 Right now we allow tile and brick but everything is in place to add other patterns later.
 And, of course, the shapes can be edited with our path tools.

 Label/text allows placement on text the map.

 Labels can be created as countour/path labels following existing items or as a brand new path.
 For instance, this could be used to add the label for the name of a river at a custom location, following the contour of the river.
 Of course, you can use the tool to simply create curved text.

 The partition tools allows partitioning of a path-based map item (i.e. landmass, bodies of water, etc) by drawing across it.
 This can be useful when first starting a world map, to create different continents for a continental drift effect.
 It's also useful to break away peninsulas into islands and to edit complex shapes for map objects.

-Thea measure tool can be used with straight segments but also be made to follow existing items.
-For instance, this allows measuring the lenght of a road or river segment.
+Thea measure tool can be used with straight segments or be made to follow existing items.
+For instance, this allows measuring the length of a road or river segment.

 Used to create complex closed areas (room in dungeon or perimeter of building).
-You can create them using new shape tools or following a path.
+You can create them using new shape tools.
 The floor and walls can be configured to different textures, colors, widths, inner and outer shadows, etc. Note how the wall texture follows the path of the wall (it's not a flood fill).